 - Incorporates inclusion of concepts of psychosocial dimensions, cultural diversity, and global health into advanced practice nursing.

-- Develops the skills of an independent, accountable prescriber and full scope of the masters prepared advanced practice nurse.
+- Develops the skills of an independent, accountable prescriber and full scope advanced practice provider.